2019 RART Projects

 MACH Partners: Melbourne Health, St Vincent's Hospital Melbourne, University of Melbourne

-Summary: This project will investigate the benefits of physical activity for older people living with mental illness and assess the feasibility and effectiveness of incorporating physical activity guidelines into Aged Psychiatry Assessment and Treatment Teams.
+Summary: This project will investigate the benefits of physical activity for older people living with mental illness and develop practice guidance material for mental health practitioners when promoting behaviour change.

 Dr Ashley McAllister